-The Moore Academy is dedicated to assisting parents who wish to educate their children at home.
-For the past 20 years thousands of families have been guided in developing their children's learning skills-children who have gone out to excel in colleges across the nation.
+Moore Academy is dedicated to assisting parents who wish to educate their children at home.
+Since that time, thousands of families have been guided in developing their children's learning skills-children who have gone out to excel in colleges across the nation.
 Now most colleges value homeschooled students for their exemplary character and high achievement.
 Others have found a place in the work place who could have become part of the "throw-away" generation of children, those whose achievement rate of learning was not equal to the social expectations in their early primary years.

 To summarize the success of the Moore Formula approach to education: High success comes when close individual attention is paid to the needs of the student, following their interests and allowing them to mature at their own rate, with emphasis on work (for pay), and service (in the home and in the community) with these non-academic learning opportunities receiving equal time to book learning.
 As the children learn to be diligent in their work application, it has been demonstrated that this diligence caries over into their academic performance as well as they mature.

 Moore Academy Staff: (Left to Right) David Brandon (Son of Helen Williams & graduate of Moore Academy), Hope Brandon, Jessica Meisner, Sonja Biggs, Nancy Teale, Emi Church, Kathy Moore Kordenbrock, Dr. Raymond Moore, Dr. Geraldine Stites, Ellen Dana, Pat Wolfswinkle, Chris Price, Helen Williams, and Zinnia Agusto.